Ethics - The Emergence of Values

 As a witticism on internet has it, Moses was the first guy who downloaded stuff from the cloud on his tablet.
 Seriously, if I believe that it was omnipotent God who handed down His Ten Commandments to Moses, then I am able to jump over the cliff from facts to values.
 For then I can take omnipotent and all-knowing God as my source of value, as the ultimate foundation that underlies my sense of right and wrong.
 But please note that my firm belief in the God of Moses is a story.

 When Voltaire’s friends were casting doubt on the existence of God in their discussions, he famously warned them to lower their voices before the servants.
-If the servants would cease to believe in God, Voltaire feared, there was nothing that would keep them for going after their masters and cut their throats in their sleep.
+If the servants would cease to believe in God, Voltaire feared, there was nothing that would keep them from going after their masters and cut their throats in their sleep.
 Voltaire had a point there.
 Only a few decades later the French revolutionaries would lose their fears of divine retaliation.
-They no longer believed the story of the God-given right of their king to rule over them, and they started chopping the heads off their aristocracy and royalty.
+They no longer believed the story of the God-given right of their king to rule over them, and they started chopping the heads off of their aristocracy and royalty.

 What happens to values in an age where all stories come under scrutiny?
 Or what happens to values when we wish to hold on to our foundational story, but find out to our dismay that this story is no longer shared by others?
 We live in a world where stories are not shared, but is there maybe another place we could turn to as a source of values?
 Is it possible, maybe, to find stories that are so basic that we share them with everyone?
 For that to be possible, we have to look for stories that are very simple.
 There surely are stories we can agree on, only these stories may seem so obvious to us that we tend to overlook them.
 We have to take a fresh look at common sense, at things that are grounded in direct experience, things that we can all accept because they are immediately given.